Drizin/DapperQueryBuilder/README.md

 - You don't have to sanitize the parameters (we rely on Dapper parameters)
 - You don't have to convert from nulls (we rely on Dapper parameters)
 - Our methods will never accept plain strings to avoid programmer mistakes
-- If you want to pass an interpolated string which is NOT a parameter you have to explicitly defined it as `:raw`
+- If you want to embed in the interpolated statement a regular string a do NOT want it to be converted to a parameter you need to explicitly describe it with the `:raw` modifier